whoisYeshua/webpack-simple-boilerplate/README.md

   - **Formatting & Linting commands**

-  _ESLint_ & _Prettier_ formatting works separately.
+  _ESLint_ & _Prettier_ & _Stylelint_ formatting works separately.
 So, when you run `npm run format:eslint` it will only fix _ESLint_ rules, but not apply Prettier rules formatting.
 If you want both run `npm run format:eslint && npm run format:prettier` or `npm run format`, which also includes _Stylelint_ formatting.

-  _Stylelint_ & _Prettier_ formatting works together.
-So, when you run `npm run fromat:stylelint` it will run _Stylelint_ rules check and fix and then run _Prettier_ formatting _(It works thanks to [`stylelint-prettier`](https://www.npmjs.com/package/stylelint-prettier))_. _Note: `npm run format:prettier` will not affect `css` or `scss` files, my Stylelint build uses Prettier under the hood as mentioned above._

   To understand which extensions are used in each command, check out [`package.json` scripts section](https://github.com/whoisYeshua/webpack-simple-boilerplate/blob/master/package.json#L7).